stefl/sketchingwithcode/blog/_posts/2012-07-24-starting-my-geek-in-residency.md

 Transport can be problematic, and even finding a way to connect up the required train/plane/car/ferry connections is time consuming.
 Perhaps we could sketch up a wiki where people can share their journey plans, or even a journey calculator.

 Also, there's no cash point on the island, yet there are entrepreneurs providing services.
-Could we use Gocardless, Square (or the UK equivalent), perhaps some kind of hotel tab card and a way to tally up how much a visitor spends and dividing up a single payment between the various intended recipients?
+Could we use [Gocardless](http://gocardless.com), [Square](http://squareup.com) (or the UK equivalent), perhaps some kind of hotel tab card and a way to tally up how much a visitor spends and dividing up a single payment between the various intended recipients?

 There's one of the islanders who knows about how to build websites, but I can imagine there being a bit of a bottleneck (I know - I've been it in the past!), and I've heard a few stories about projects that went awry when working with other web people from elsewhere in the country.
 I suspect finding ways for people to very simply operate the web side of their businesses using really easy tools.
-I've found an iPad app "Simpl" (not the FutureGov project) that looks great for that kind of thing.
+I've found an iPad app [Simpl](http://itunes.apple.com/gb/app/simpl/id506609825?mt=8) (not the [FutureGov](http://wearefuturegov.com/) project) that looks great for that kind of thing.
 Plus there are a couple of iPads on the island.

 Sharing knowledge
 -----------------